When Avatars Have Personality: Effects on Engagement and Communication in Immersive Medical Training

 Building on prior evidence that patient personality shapes communication patterns in clinical encounters \cite{redelmeier2021understanding, oldham2020personality, lee2025personality}, we posit the following hypotheses:

-\textbf{H1:} It is feasible to simulate patient with different personality profiles in virtual agents using large language models embedded in immersive VR environments, maintaining both personality consistency and disease symptoms coherence.
+\textbf{H1:} It is feasible to simulate patients with different personality profiles in virtual agents using large language models embedded in immersive VR environments, maintaining both behavioral consistency and coherence of disease symptoms.

 \textbf{H2:} Virtual patients with distinct personalities will elicit differences in doctors’ interaction strategies, including questioning style, dialogue flow, and engagement levels.

 To test these hypotheses, we designed and implemented an immersive VR environment simulating medical consultations, as illustrated in \cref{fig:teaser}, in which virtual patients are powered by LLMs to exhibit consistent and distinct personality profiles (e.g., introverted, extroverted, resistant, cooperative).
 We conducted a mixed-method evaluation combining quantitative measures of engagement and realism with qualitative feedback from participating doctors.